kwutas/testwebsite/pages/projects.md

 On top of this, we have developed custom methods of reloading and debugging plugins during development with plans to improve these features even further to allow people to work on the bot simulatiously without risking impacting each other.

 We have previously included partial support for hangman and classic DECtalk based TTS.
-If anyone is interested in these features and would like to help finish support for them, then please let us know.
+If anyone is interested in these features and would like to help finish support for them or for anything else, then please let us know.
 Recently, we used the bot to list scores from our private Advent of Code 2024 leaderboard to make it easy to compare scores with other members.

-Some example commands:
+[Toggle bot example commands](#discordBotExamples){role="button" data-bs-toggle="collapse" data-bs-target="#discordBotExamples" aria-expanded="true" aria-controls="discordBotExamples"}

-::: {id="discordBotExamples" class="carousel slide"}
+::: {id="discordBotExamples" class="carousel slide multi-collapse show mt-3"}
 :::: carousel-indicators
 <button type="button" data-bs-target="#discordBotExamples" data-bs-slide-to="0" class="active" aria-current="true" aria-label="Slide 1"></button>
 <button type="button" data-bs-target="#discordBotExamples" data-bs-slide-to="1" aria-label="Slide 2"></button>